Live fire exercise: Military

 Militaries usually use live-fire exercises as an opportunity to use real ammunition in a realistically created combat situation.
 The area in which these tests are conducted will be devoid of people to avoid casualties, and will likely be owned by the government that authorized the test.
 Most live-fire tests are conducted either against derelict equipment (such as tanks and ships) or against remotely controlled drones.

 The purpose of this type of exercise is twofold: First, it offers recruits the chance to get accustomed to their weapons so that they will know how to properly operate them.
 Secondly, this provides soldiers with an opportunity to fire live ammunition without having to worry about an actual enemy returning fire.
 This allows soldiers to get reacquainted with the feel and time of actually using and expending ammunition, rather than simply simulating the experience.
 Live-fire exercises of this type can be observed either by remotely controlled cameras or by long-range telescopic devices, such as binoculars.

 Army

-An army, being the main branch responsible for land and air combat, is perhaps the best known group that conducts live-fire exercises.
+An army, being the main branch responsible for land combat, is the best known group that conducts live-fire exercises.
 Most live-fire exercises occur within the military base where the units conducting the exercise are located.
-In some cases, one installation will host units from another for a larger live-fire exercise.
-Equipment tested under these circumstances range from small arms and rocket launcher fire all the way up to missile systems and artillery fire.
+In some cases, an installation may host units from another for a larger live-fire exercise.
+Equipment tested under these circumstances range from small arms and rocket launcher fire to missile systems and artillery fire.
 In the case of small arms, the tests are usually proficiency based and aimed at ensuring a soldier can fire their assigned weapons.
-In the case of the latter, missile systems may be test-fired at remotely controlled drones to simulate a situation in which enemy missiles or aircraft are launched at allied or friendly forces, while artillery units can take the opportunity to test new shells or to fire under adverse weather conditions for a chance to see how the artillery pieces will perform.
+Missile systems may be test-fired at remotely controlled drones to emulate a situation in which enemy missiles or aircraft are launched at allied or friendly forces, while artillery units can take the opportunity to test shells or fire under adverse weather conditions for a chance to test performance of artillery pieces.